 Examples of market trend analysis

-• In the past month, let's assume the index has slightly adjusted upward, trading volume has increased, and the RSI is at 65, which hasn't yet reached the overbought level of 70.
-This information suggests a short-term uptrend.
+In the past month, let’s say the Dow Jones Industrial Average (DJIA) has climbed modestly, trading volume has increased, and the RSI sits around 62—below the overbought threshold of 70.
+This would indicate a short-term bullish trend with moderate upward momentum.

 In-depth analysis